eurostat/eurostat-map/docs/reference.md

 ## Styling

 Specify specific map styles.
 As of V4, styles have been moved to CSS classes.
 See [css.md](./css.md) for a list of CSS rules.
-See deprecated.js for deprecated functions and their successors.
+See deprecated.js for deprecated style functions and their successors. (or check the developer console for warnings when using deprecated functions)

 | Method                                   | Type    | Default value | Description                                                                                                                                              |
 | ---------------------------------------- | ------- | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |